Health Sector Council Cyber Working Group Introduction

 - In general, Sector Coordinating Councils are cross-disciplinary in composition.
 Because the Council deals with strategic and policy solutions to shared problems, member organizations and associations can assign individuals from various management and subject matter functions, such as CISO’s and their teams, risk and compliance, government relations, legal, marketing and others, according to the needs of a given topical work stream.

-- Every organizational member of the HSCC CWG will maximize the efficiency of its participation – and its utility to the HSCC – if there is a single point of contact for their organization’s membership.
-The Member POC should know everyone within the organization who is involved in the HSCC CWG so that (s)he can coordinate internal resources, and work with the HSCC CWG executive director to support its membership and maintain an accurate membership roster.
+- Every organizational member of the HSCC CWG will maximize the efficiency of its participation – and its utility to the HSCC – if there is a single point of contact for their organization who is responsible for ensuring a coherent enterprise point of view and contribution to the work of the SCC.
+The Member POC should know everyone within the organization who is involved in the HSCC CWG so that he or she can coordinate internal resources, and work with the HSCC CWG Executive Director and/or HSCC CWG staff to support its membership and maintain an accurate membership roster.
 We expect in time that membership registration, management and other services will be offered through a dedicated software tool via a members-only online portal.

 - Organizational members are encouraged to assign HSCC CWG participation to as many staff as are deemed necessary and available to represent the organization’s interest in the HSCC CWG work plan.
-Organizational members can choose to be represented on as many task groups as they deem necessary.
+Organizational members can choose to be represented on as many task groups as they deem necessary, but to be most effective, member representatives should concentrate their efforts on one task group and not spread themselves too thin.
 If votes ever are needed in a given task group or the HSCC CWG as a whole and more than one representative from an organization serves in the TG or full CWG, the organization gets just one vote.

 - A key member contribution to the HSCC, particularly from associations, is to help market or implement final HSCC work products to their broader membership, other stakeholders, and the public at large.
-Associations are the force multipliers, and whenever possible they should offer their support by distributing final sector products through their normal communications channels, and generally promote positions, statements, campaigns, and best practices that are consistent with their own policies.
+Associations are the force multipliers, and we require their support by distributing final sector products through their normal communications channels, and generally promote positions, statements, campaigns, and best practices that are consistent with their own policies whenever possible.
 When broadly adopted, the network effect is what distinguishes the HSCC as a truly cross-sector collaboration.